 However, I kept bumping up against this theme of women being subordinate (actual word a prominent theologian repeatedly uses about women) or secondary or servants.
 Or a theme of hierarchal marriages where the woman is beneath or under or less than her husband.
 (I’m just going to skip the theological issues with that umbrella model.)
 Or a theme of women only being equipped for a very tiny portion of life.
 I couldn’t figure out where this came from.
 Now I know where it comes from (we’ve discussed it on multiple podcast episodes) but I also realized that part of the story is actually missing.

 Are we misrepresenting what the Hebrew phrase helper suitable or fit means?
 Yes, totally.
-Are we taking headship and replacing that word with “leadership,” which is actually not used of marriage?
+Are we taking the conversation about the man being the head (and the wife is the body, fyi), changing that to “headship,” and making up definitions for that?
 Yup.
 Happens a lot.

 But a few parts of the story are also being overlooked.
 If you start with the normal conservative story, women and their “role” happen in Genesis 2.
 It’s some variation of Woman was created to help man with his mission.
 Some people have corrected it to Woman was created to help man with God’s mission.